learn-co-curriculum/java-mod-5-jpa-relationship-lab-1/README.md

 | 2   | Mexico  | 4          |

+## Fetching Data

-11. Change the `hibernate.hbm2ddl.auto` property in the `persistence.xml` to `none` before performing read operations.
+1. Change the `hibernate.hbm2ddl.auto` property in the `persistence.xml` to `none` before performing read operations.
 We will query data in the `JpaRead` class using the getter methods.
-12. Edit the `JpaRead` class and add the following code to get and print the countries and capitals:
+2. Edit the `JpaRead` class and add the following code to get and print the countries and capitals:

 ```java
 package org.example;